snazy2000/SnipeitPS/docs/Set-SnipeitModel.md

 ```

 ### -id
-ID number  of the Asset Model
+ID number of the Asset Model or array of IDs

 ```yaml
 Type: Int32[]